luyadev/luya.io/docs/guide/ngrest/plugin-checkboxrelation.md

 ## No relation definition

-The `luya\admin\ngrest\plugins\CheckboxRelation` plugin is the quick and raw solution when working without relation definitions is needed.
+The <class name="luya\admin\ngrest\plugins\CheckboxRelation" /> plugin is the quick and raw solution when working without relation definitions is needed.

 Below, an example of a user model where you can select the related groups and stored in a via/ref table named `admin_user_group`: